onepanelio/core-docs/docs/getting-started/quickstart.md

 7. Wait a few minutes and check the URL mentioned in the instructions above.
 Your applications should load with a screen prompting you to enter a token.

   :::note
   If the application is not loading, visit our [Troubleshooting](/docs/deployment/troubleshooting/overview) page for some steps that can help resolve most issues.
-If you are still having issues, reach out in [GitHub discussions](https://github.com/onepanelio/core/discussions).
+If you are still having issues, reach out in [Slack](https://join.slack.com/t/onepanel-ce/shared_invite/zt-eyjnwec0-nLaHhjif9Y~gA05KuX6AUg) or [GitHub discussions](https://github.com/onepanelio/core/discussions).
   :::

 8. Use the following command to get your auth token to log into Onepanel: